 [33, 34.
 Deleted: Gazette 27 Aug 2010 p.
 4106.]

-35. Rock lobster flesh, possession of
+35. Possession or sale of rock lobster parts

 A person must not possess or sell a part only of a rock lobster unless —

 (a) authorised to do so under a fish processor’s licence and the part is a part of a whole rock lobster which was processed at the place specified in the licence as the place at which fish are to be processed; or